-Dr. Samrat Mondol: Understanding disturbance impacts on wildlife health
+Dr. Samrat Mondol: understanding disturbance impacts on wildlife health

 Stress is often a culprit in human autoimmune diseases and health related conditions, so it makes sense that it would also impact animal health.
 Assistant professor of conservation biology Dr. Samrat Mondol at the Wildlife Institute of India uses molecular tools to examine disturbance impacts on the health of large carnivores, such as leopards and tigers.